-In May, 1871, Big Tree accompanied a large party of warriors led by Satanta, and attacked a wagon train, killing 7 men and taking 41 mules.
-For their part in this attack, the three chiefs were arrested at Fort Sill, Oklahoma to stand trial in Texas.
+In May 1871, Big Tree accompanied a large party of warriors led by Satanta and attacked a wagon train, killing seven men and taking 41 mules.
+For their part in this attack, called the Warren Wagon Train Raid, three chiefs were arrested at Fort Sill, Oklahoma, to stand trial in Texas.

-The following year, Satanta and his warriors were back on the warpath, attacking buffalo hunters and engaging in the what is known as the Second Battle of Adobe Walls which occurred on June 27, 1874.
+The following year, Satanta and his warriors were back on the warpath, attacking buffalo hunters and engaging in what is known as the Second Battle of Adobe Walls which occurred on June 27, 1874.
 He was later captured and committed suicide in prison.
 Big Tree, with other chiefs believed to be secretly hostile, were confined as prisoners at Fort Sill, Oklahoma.
-After his release, he continued to live on an allotment from the reservation until his death in 1929.
-Big tree was one of the models for the Indian Head Nickle.
+After his release, he continued to live on an allotment from the reservation until he died in 1929.
+Adoeette, a.k.a.
+Big Tree, was one of the models for the Indian Head Nickle.